aditi-18/IssueTracker-Application-MERN/README.md

 ![](/ReadMeImages/Chapter14.PNG)

 ### Problems faced in this chapter
--Registering using google client id and running the new URL.
+1)Registering using google client id and running the new URL.

--Undersatanding outh mechanism.
+2)Undersatanding outh mechanism.

 ## Chapter13